18 December 2018

 - Kokomo: Closed for renovation.
 Reopening date unknown.

 - Manta Dive: Operational.
 Moderate renovation/construction of three new rooms.
-Diving pool closed due to leakage.
+Diving pool closed due to leakage but 2 other pools open.

 - Nirvana: Fully operational.